-Figure 2: Measured PSRF of a ^{99m}Tc point source for a Siemens AUTO-FORM LEHR collimator stretching over the entire detector FOV and at varying distances.
-This data is used to construct the measured PSRF and then used inside the xSPECT reconstruction.

-xSPECT reconstruction is very similar to the IQ•SPECT reconstruction method22, albeit with a few key differences that will be discussed below.
-Fundamentally, xSPECT operates in the CT Frameof-Reference (FOR), whereas IQ•SPECT operates in the SPECT FOR.
+Figure 2: Measured PSRF of a Tc-99m point source for a Siemens AUTOFORM LEHR collimator stretching over the entire detector FOV and varying distances.
+This data is used to construct the measured PSRF and used inside the xSPECT reconstruction xSPECT reconstruction is very similar to the IQ•SPECT reconstruction method23, albeit with a few key differences that will be discussed below.
+Fundamentally, xSPECT operates in the CT Frame-of-Reference (FOR), whereas IQ•SPECT operates in the SPECT FOR.
 In the IQ•SPECT reconstruction, we rely on the geometric design of the tapered hexagonal holes of the SMARTZOOM collimator to compute the collimator's point response function.
-This is then convolved with the intrinsic resolution represented by a Gaussian to yield a geometric PSRF.
-For the xSPECT system model, however, we have measured the 3D PSRF of our AUTOFORM® LEHR collimator (Figure 2) over the entire FOV and the entire possible imaging range at the center of the FOV.
-The translational invariance of the PSRF of the AUTOFORM LEHR has been verified by measurements, justifying the central measurement location only.
-The angulation error is ±0.05° (RMS) and is highly reproducible for our in-house manufactured AUTOFORM LEHR collimators, as tested over many collimator samples.
-We can thus have a class standard measurement.
+This is then convolved with a Gaussian representing the intrinsic resolution to yield a geometric PSRF.
+For the xSPECT system model, however, we have actually measured the 3D PSRF of our AUTOFORM® LEHR collimator (Figure 2) over the entire FOV across all relevant imaging distances.
+The high quality of each AUTOFORM LEHR has been verified to provide an angulation error at each collimator bore of only ±0.05° (RMS), which necessitates that such measurement is to be done at one location only (center).

 As mentioned above, one key difference between xSPECT and Flash3D (OSEM3D) is the former's faster convergence speed for extended sources (quadratic for CG versus log-linear for MLEM), providing faster resolution and emission recovery at the expense of accelerated noise accumulation.
 As a result, the number of necessary updates in CG will generally be lower than those for an OSEM3D reconstruction.
-Our research indicates that the update ratio between EM:CG = 4:1, i.e., 196 EM updates correspond to 48 CG updates, where noise and resolution are essentially equal.
-This is also consistent with Tsui18.
-The noise structure of xSPECT differs from Flash3D as it appears more mottled, particularly in soft tissue and other background regions.
-This difference was noted by clinical readers, but it was judged not to be clinically relevant (Figure 25).
+As a default, we recommend 48 updates and 1 subset, but the number of updates must be reduced for very low count data.
+We discuss the characteristics at various updates and count conditions and show the slower than MLEM convergence for point sources in air in reference 16.16

+Another difference between xSPECT and Flash3D is the noise structure, which appears to be more mottled and correlated, particularly in background and soft tissue regions.
+This is a somewhat different effect than that seen in Flash3D, where the background noise typically seems a bit smoother and may even appear to evaporate.
+Our clinical collaboration partners noted a difference in the noise structure, but it was judged not clinically relevant for the clinical read of the images (Figure 25).